primer/css/docs/components.md

 ---
 layout: page
-title: About components
+title: Components
 ---

-A component is a self-contained collection of HTML, CSS, and often JS, that performs a specific function.
-Buttons, cards, dialogs, tableviews, and navigation bars are all examples of components.
+Components are self-contained collections of HTML, CSS, and often JS, that perform a specific function.
+Buttons, dialogs, tables, navbars, and dropdown menus are all examples of components.

 Each component should have a dedicated CSS file, and live in a distinct `/components` directory.

 Each component should implement a single part of the UI.
 Don't try to do too much.
 In addition to core styles, components often have variants; modified states for specific contexts.